M-Manpower/ManpowerApp/Magenic.Manpower.EFCore/Readme.txt

-﻿//use the text below to generate context and entities Scaffold-DbContext "Server=<YOUR SERVER>;Database=MagenicManpowerRecruitment;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models
+﻿//use the text below to generate context and entities Scaffold-DbContext "Server=<YOUR SERVER>;Database=MagenicManpowerDB;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models